c0rnch1p/TacOS/readme.md

 account because it wont exist.
 This means the shell is manually logged into at startup and should be reloaded before running `startx` to launch the graphical environment or before continuing with server configuration.
 This is done using the `bash` command or the builtin `reload` alias.
-Startup errors such as fonts and wallpapers not loading can be mitigated using this method of starting the desktop.
+Startup errors such as fonts and wallpapers not loading properly can be mitigated using this method of starting the desktop.
 ###### Sudoers File
 Like any fresh install the first thing a new user would do is add their username into the `/etc/sudoers` file and reboot.
 This isnt necessarilly done with `visudo`, its just as